Holidays Act 2003: Sick Leave and Holiday pay rate

-Proposed Changes
+Proposed changes

-In 2022 the Labour government commissioned a task force to review the current legislation in the Holidays Act 2003.
+In 2016 a team in MBIEs Labour Inspectorate was formed to monitor problems with non-compliance with the "baffling" act.
+The Labour government set up a tripartite task force in May 2018 to review the Act, with a view to simplify it.
+The Taskforce issued an interim report in December 2018, then made 22 final recommendations in October 2019, which were accepted by the government in February 2021 but have not yet been enacted by changes in law.
 One of the recommendations is the ability for employees to take holidays in advance on a pro rata basis, referenced to the length of service.
-Changes to reflect transparency and lessen any disadvantage to employees who are affected by close downs.
-The changes have yet to be implemented.
-The government expects to introduce legislation based on the recommendations into parliament in early 2022.
+Another is changes to reflect transparency and lessen any disadvantage to employees who are affected by close downs.

+The government expected to introduce legislation based on the recommendations into parliament in early 2022, but has since indicated that no changes will be made until after general elections in November 2023.